 Concordia’s high school offers 11th and 12th grade students a variety of Applied Learning courses that are patterned on classes normally only available in higher education settings.
 These courses encourage academic vitality by asking students to identify and deepen their passion for a subject, allowing them to discover unique connections between their studies and real-world endeavors.

-Patterned on college-level courses, these specialized classes focus on academic rigor that values depth over breadth.
+These specialized classes focus on academic rigor that values depth over breadth.
 Students employ higher order thinking and processing skills directly related to a field of study and practice the skills essential to a particular career field.
 They experiment with creative solutions to challenges and cultivate resilience in the face of new challenges or failure.
 In short, they learn by doing.

 All of our Applied Learning courses have an authentic application, which provides open-ended challenges that focus on deliverables and real-world benefits for audiences beyond the classroom.
 These courses adopt a flexible curriculum which responds to student input.
 They place an emphasis on interdisciplinary learning experiences not found in the traditional classroom, which enables students to apply knowledge and skills in novel settings.